mikeckennedy/improve-mvc-perf-with-async-views/README.md

 [http://improve-mvc-perf-with-async-views.azurewebsites.net/](http://improve-mvc-perf-with-async-views.azurewebsites.net/async)

 Imagine you�re building an ASP.NET MVC website which has some performance problems.
-I�m sure this would never actually happen to you, but imagine you�re facing this problem just for the sake of exploring the possibilities. :-)
+I'm sure this would never actually happen to you, but imagine you're facing this problem just for the sake of exploring the possibilities. :-)

 Now, your web app is mostly fast and responsive, but there are